 The author believes acceptance of the impermanence of life is one of the keys to obtaining happiness and contentment.
 It is possible to deal with struggles and difficult times when we accept where we are at any given moment, and move forward without fear of failure.
 While we may not always be able to control our environment, we can control our response to it.

-My intention is to help as many people as possible through the sharing of my experiences, and what I’ve discovered that has helped me overcome my childhood trauma and troubled early adulthood.
+My intention is to help as many people as possible through both the sharing of my experiences and what I’ve discovered that has helped me overcome my childhood and troubled early adulthood.
 I’m providing a free download of the book as a PDF here.
-Please email me at email@example.com with any questions or comments.
+Please email me at firstname.lastname@example.org with any questions or comments-or even just to tell me what you think.

 “Go confidently in the direction of your dreams.
 Live the life you have imagined.” – Henry David Thoreau